jenstroeger/python-package-template/README.md

 ### Typing

-The package requires a minimum of [Python 3.10](https://www.python.org/downloads/release/python-31020/), and it supports [Python 3.11](https://www.python.org/downloads/release/python-31115/), [Python 3.12](https://www.python.org/downloads/release/python-31213/), [Python 3.13](https://www.python.org/downloads/release/python-31313/), and [Python 3.14](https://www.python.org/downloads/release/python-3144/) ( (default).
+The package requires a minimum of [Python 3.10](https://www.python.org/downloads/release/python-31020/), and it supports [Python 3.11](https://www.python.org/downloads/release/python-31115/), [Python 3.12](https://www.python.org/downloads/release/python-31213/), [Python 3.13](https://www.python.org/downloads/release/python-31313/), and [Python 3.14](https://www.python.org/downloads/release/python-3144/) (default).
 All code requires comprehensive [typing](https://docs.python.org/3/library/typing.html).
-The [mypy](http://mypy-lang.org/) static type checker and the [flake8-pyi](https://github.com/PyCQA/flake8-pyi) plugin are invoked by git hooks and through a Github Action to enforce continuous type checks on Python source and [stub files](https://peps.python.org/pep-0484/#stub-files).
+The [mypy](http://mypy-lang.org/) static type checker and ruff’s [pyi](https://docs.astral.sh/ruff/rules/#flake8-pyi-pyi) plugin are invoked by git hooks and through a Github Action to enforce continuous type checks on Python source and [stub files](https://peps.python.org/pep-0484/#stub-files).
 Make sure to add type hints to your code or to use [stub files](https://mypy.readthedocs.io/en/stable/stubs.html) for types, to ensure that users of your package can `import` and type-check your code (see also [PEP 561](https://www.python.org/dev/peps/pep-0561/)).

 ### Quality assurance